 The AUGMENT treatment is specifically designed to improve a patient’s egg health.
 Improved egg health may offer the potential for enhanced IVF.1 It is a new approach to enhancing IVF that is designed for patients who want to use their eggs during IVF, but have compromised egg health due to poor egg quality, age or other reasons.

 Prior to the discovery of egg precursor (EggPCSM) cells, IVF specialists used mitochondria from other sources (donor eggs) to supplement the energy needs in the egg.
 These doctors saw an improvement in embryo development and IVF success rates.2 With the AUGMENT treatment, energy-producing mitochondria from a patient’s own EggPC cells, immature egg cells found in the protective ovarian lining, are added to the patient’s mature eggs to supplement the existing mitochondria.

 The AUGMENT treatment is OvaScience’s first available fertility treatment.
-It is available in certain IVF clinics in Canada and Japan.
+It is available in select IVF clinics.
+It is not available in the United States.

 This website contains information about the AUGMENTSM treatment, which is available in certain IVF clinics in select international countries.
 The AUGMENT treatment is not available in the United States.
 Each country has specific laws, regulations and medical practices governing the communication of information about medical treatments.
 This is not a solicitation or promotion for any treatment which is not authorized by the laws and regulations of the country where the reader resides.